Moarram/wake/README.md

 ### *Remove password requirement (optional)*

 The power management command `pmset` requires sudo to run.
-If you don't want to enter your password each time you can set it to not require password for your user.
+If you don't want to enter your password each time you can remove the password requirement for your user.

-**WARNING:** Do this at your own risk... removing the password requirement obviously reduces security.
+**WARNING:** Do this at your own risk as it obviously reduces security.

-1. Open the sudo configuration editor in your terminal with `sudo visudo`.
+1. Open the sudo configuration editor in your terminal with `sudo visudo`
-1. Add to the end of the file `<user> ALL=(ALL) NOPASSWD: /usr/bin/pmset` where `<user>` is your username.
+1. Add to the end of the file `<user> ALL=(ALL) NOPASSWD: /usr/bin/pmset` where `<user>` is your username
-1. Save changes with `:wq`.
+1. Save changes with `:wq`

 Run it without password
 ```